zama-ai/hw_regmap/Readme.md

  * Define access rights, and characteristics
 * Fields
  * Optional
- * Multiplie within a register
+ * Multiply within a register
  * Fields of the register word.
  * Define characteristics